 Tamper-proof content archival SEC 17a-4 WORM-compliant, tamper-proof data store

 Built to scale, with lightning fast ingestion, search, and export

-Actiance helps financial services firms meet FINRA, SEC, IIROC, FCA and MiFID II supervisory review obligations faster and more effectively with:
+Actiance helps financial services firms meet FINRA, SEC, IIROC, FCA, GDPR and MiFID II supervisory review obligations faster and more effectively with:

 Including real-time moderation, message blocking, and feature controls